Terminally Ill Adults (End of Life) Bill resources

 A human rights memorandum prepared by the Department of Health and Social Care can be found here.

-Liberty has set out its view here.
+Liberty set out its view here.

 Disclaimer